Compare

 What is Hydra?

 Hydra is an AI-native support platform that bundles support, CRM, automation flows, analytics, and mini-apps on one universal object model.
 It's built for B2B SaaS companies that have outgrown single-purpose tools and don't want to stitch together four separate products to run customer operations.
+On top of support, Hydra's bot doubles as an inbound AI SDR: it scores each conversation against a configurable BANT rubric, qualifies or disqualifies the lead, books a meeting over Calendly mid-chat, and routes qualified leads to a human with a context-rich handoff.
+Zendesk is a support suite.
+Hydra is support plus a native CRM plus an inbound lead engine on one schema.

 What is Zendesk?

-Zendesk positions itself as "the Resolution Platform that automates what slows you down and continuously improves with every interaction" — an AI-powered, omnichannel service platform that connects people, knowledge, and AI across every channel. source It's been in market since 2007 and anchors a deep ecosystem of 1,800+ apps and integrations. source
+Zendesk positions itself as "the Resolution Platform that automates what slows you down and continuously improves with every interaction," an AI-powered, omnichannel service platform that connects people, knowledge, and AI across every channel. source It's been in market since 2007 and anchors a deep ecosystem of 1,800+ apps and integrations. source

 TL;DR

-• Zendesk Suite is a mature, enterprise-grade support platform with the deepest app ecosystem in the category — over 1,800 apps and integrations in its marketplace. source
+- Zendesk Suite is a mature, enterprise-grade support platform with the deepest app ecosystem in the category, over 1,800 apps and integrations in its marketplace. source

-• Hydra is one product with one universal object model.
-Support tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema — no cross-tool syncing, no sales/support data rot.
+- Hydra is one product with one universal object model.
+Support tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema.
+No cross-tool syncing, no sales/support data rot.

 Side-by-side: features